Quaker Hill in Wilmington in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Department of the Interior

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Architecture.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.

 Location.
 39° 44.538′ N, 75° 33.205′ W. Marker is in Wilmington, Delaware, in New Castle County.
 It is in Quaker Hill.
-Marker is on West 5th Street east of North West Street, on the right when traveling west.
+It is on West 5th Street east of North West Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 307 West 5th Street, Wilmington DE 19801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-305 West 5th Street (here, next to this marker); 505 West Street (within shouting distance of this marker); 511 North West Street (within shouting distance of this marker); 513 North West Street (within shouting distance of this marker); 517 North West Street (within shouting distance of this marker); John Dickinson (within shouting distance of this marker); 521 West Street (about 300 feet away, measured in a direct line); Meeting House 1816 (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: 305 West 5th Street (here, next to this marker); 505 West Street (within shouting distance of this marker); 511 North West Street (within shouting distance of this marker); 513 North West Street (within shouting distance of this marker); 517 North West Street (within shouting distance of this marker); John Dickinson (within shouting distance of this marker); 521 West Street (about 300 feet away, measured in a direct line); Meeting House 1816 (about 300 feet away).
 Touch for a list and map of all markers in Wilmington.

 Regarding 307 West 5th Street.
-307 West 5th Street is a contributing structure of the Quaker Hill historic District ad has
+307 West 5th Street is a contributing structure of the Quaker Hill historic District ad has no individual significance.

 A late-19th-century, 3-story row house; all-stretcher-bond brick facade with brownstone trim; flat roof with scroll-bracketed cornice resting on corbelled-brick base; double front doors with transom.

-Photographed By Devry Becker Jones (CC0), February 9, 2024
+Photographed by Devry Becker Jones (CC0), February 9, 2024

 2. 307 (left) and 305 (right) West 5th Street Marker